Gorilla-Lab-SCUT/Fantasia3D/README.md

 ```

 # Tips
 - **(both) Train longer.** Training longer may help with the finer details.
-You can train longer by setting the parameter "iter"
+You can train longer by setting the parameter "iter".

 - **(both) Larger batch size.** A larger batch size can help with the faster convergence.
-Corresponding parameter is "batch"
+Corresponding parameter is "batch".

 - **(both) Try different seeds.** Different seeds can bring diverse results.